Staff Profile

 Teaching

-My teaching draws on my research into therapeutic thinking, complementary and alternative medicines, wellbeing, affect and emotion, medical education, inequalities, and the gendered body.
+My teaching draws on my research into the gendered body, reproduction of inequality, therapeutic thinking, complementary and alternative medicines, wellbeing, affect and emotion, and medical education.
+While my teaching is research-led, my research also intimately entwines with and benefits from my teaching.

 - Gender, Body, Power